TejBaidwan/personal-portfolio/README.md

 # Welcome

 - This is my personal portfolio website created using Next.js
-- It allows you to learn more about me, see some of skills and past works, and get in touch with megi
+- It allows you to learn more about me, see some of skills and past works, and get in touch with megig

 ## Licenses